-To analyze whether web API quality varies depending on the geo-origin of the request, we deployed our toolkit in several locations.
-For this purpose, we used one Amazon EC2 instance in each of the following Amazon Web Services (AWS) regions: US East (Virginia), US West (Oregon), EU (Ireland), Asia (Singapore), Asia (Sydney), Asia (Tokyo), and South America (Sao Paulo).
+We implemented a benchmarking client consisting of three parts: First, a Java-based custom benchmarking client, that uses the standard library's HttpURLConnection class to execute HTTP and HTTPS requests to the API endpoints.
+We scheduled the function to run every five minutes using standard Java thread scheduling.
+Results are appended to a local file.
+Second, a bash script that uses the standard Linux ping implementation to repeatedly ping the API endpoints in scope.
+We invoked the script every five minutes using the Java ProcessBuilder class, parsed the results, and also appended them to a local file.
+Third, a bash script that uses the cipherscan\footnote{\url{https://github.com/jvehent/cipherscan}} open-source tool to request the API servers' preferred cipher suites.
+We scheduled this script to run every twelve hours by invoking it via the ProcessBuilder class and appended results to a local file.

-We configured our toolkit to send ping, HTTP, and HTTPS requests every 5 minutes, but each starting at a different timestamp for the first request to avoid interference.
-Ping was configured to use 5 packets per request and we disabled local caching for HTTP and HTTPS requests.
-Our toolkit also triggered a full cipherscan run for each API endpoint every 12 hours.
+The benchmarking client is parametrized with a list of API endpoints to target.
+It then starts measuring qualities using the three implementation parts.
+The client selects different starting points per protocol and API to avoid interference.
+We further implemented an HTML dashboard that allows to check that the client runs without issues and to see intermediary results.
+We make the benchmarking client publicly available as open-source.\footnote{\url{https://github.com/dbermbach/web-api-bench}}

-Our first test started on August 20th, 2015 and our second test was started on January 30th, 2018.
-Both were kept running for exactly three months and used the identical deployment and configuration.
-Afterwards, the analysis of the vast result set took us almost a year\footnote{The data collected in our experiments is available at\\ \url{https://github.com/ErikWittern/web-api-benchmarking-data}}.
+As in 2015, we deployed the benchmarking client on Elastic Compute Cloud (EC2) instances in the Amazon Web Services (AWS) cloud in the following seven regions: US East (Virginia), US West (Oregon), EU (Ireland), Asia (Singapore), Asia (Sydney), Asia (Tokyo), and South America (Sao Paulo).